QuadSpinner/Gaea-Docs/source/Guide/0-Interface/6-Preferences.md

 # Preferences

-Preferences dialog gives you easy access to common preferences.
-It can be accessed from Gaea Main menu.
+The Preferences dialog gives you easy access to common preferences.
+It can be accessed from the Gaea Main menu.
 You can also access it from the startup dialog.

 ## Workspace

 ![](/images/ui/Preferences-1.png)

 **Toolbox**:
-This option allows you to set the look of toolbox button. *Icon* option shows the toolbox button as icons. *Labels* option shows label in toolbox button along with small icon.
+This option allows you to set the look of the toolbox buttons. *Icon* option shows the toolbox buttons as icons. *Labels* option shows labels in the toolbox, along with small icons.
 You can select the *Hide* option to hide the toolbox.

 **Nodes**:
 Lets you select the node size in Graph.
-Three option available are *Small*, *Medium*& *Large*.
+Three options are available: *Small*, *Medium*, and *Large*.

 **Connections**:
-You can select from four types of connections: *Efficient*, *Straight*, *Bezier* & *Circuit*.
+You can select from four types of connections: *Efficient*, *Straight*, *Bezier*, and *Circuit*.

 **Colors**:
-Color option lets you choose the color scheme for the UI.
-You can choose between *Normal* & *Bright*.
+This option lets you choose the color scheme for the UI.
+You can choose between *Normal* and *Bright*.

 **Optimize visuals for older hardware**:
 Checking this option will reduce the visual effects.
 It will not impact functionality.
 This option will disable dropshadow effects in the UI, slider hover preview, and other UI details.
-This options requires Gaea to restart.
+This option requires Gaea to restart.

-**Show Favorites in graph**:
+**Show Favorites in Graph**:
 You can check this option to show favorites in Graph.

 **Ask before deleting node**:
 Checking this option will ask you before deleting each node.
-Unchecking this option will delete the node without confirmation.
+Unchecking this option will delete the node without your confirmation.

 ## Viewport

 ![](/images/ui/Preferences-2.png)

 **Rotate**:
-This option lets the user select the key combination which they will use to navigate in the viewport.
+This option lets you select the key combination to use to navigate in the viewport.
 You can choose from:
-*Alt + MouseR*, *Alt + MouseL*, *MouseR*, *MouseL*
+*Alt + MouseR*, *Alt + MouseL*, *MouseR*, *MouseL*.

 **Quality**:
-You can choose the Viewport quality from *Low*, *Medium*, *High* & *Ultra*.
+You can choose the Viewport quality from: *Low*, *Medium*, *High*, and *Ultra*.

 **Viewport Style**:
-Viewport style options affects Graph workflow only.
-You can choose to keep the viewport attached as part of the main window by selecting *Embedded* option, selecting *Floating* detaches the viewport from main UI and can be kept as a separate window.
-Selecting *Floating Top most* option keeps the viewport floating and on top of other windows.
+Viewport style options affect Graph workflow only.
+Select *Embedded* to keep the viewport attached as part of the main window.
+Select *Floating* to detach the viewport from main UI and keep it as a separate window.
+Select *Floating Top Most* to keep the viewport floating and on top of other windows.

 **Invert Y-axis**:
-This options lets you invert the Y-axis of the viewport.
+This option lets you invert the Y-axis of the viewport.

 ## Build